haridas/haridas.github.com/src/articles/playing-with-timezone-using-pytz.rst

 **3. Manage Browser Local Time at Server**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Rather than just conversion of UTC time, some times we need to fetch
+Rather than just conversion of UTC time, sometimes we need to fetch
 records from the Database in between particular interval of local time
 time, for eg; From 07:00 Morning to 22:30 Evening of local time.
 Here
 our data is in UTC format, so we need to get the corresponding UTC time